Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions: Introduction

 \section{Introduction}

 Fine-tuning pretrained multimodal models for generating dense image captions is common in both research and practical applications, such as assisting visually impaired individuals.
-Recent work has focused on creating high-quality, descriptive captions through human annotations~\cite{onoe2024docci, garg2024imageinwords, deitke2024molmo} and synthetic generations from models like GPT-4~\cite{chen2023sharegpt4v} and Gemini~\cite{singla2024pixels}.
-These datasets help fine-tune models to produce detailed descriptions in specific styles, differing from the zero-shot captions of pretrained models.
-However, smaller multimodal models (e.g., up to 7 billion parameters), crucial for real-time applications, often struggle with capturing visual details during fine-tuning, leading to hallucinations.
+Recent work has focused on creating high-quality, descriptive captions through human annotations~\cite{onoe2024docci, garg2024imageinwords, deitke2024molmo} and synthetic generations from models like GPT-4~\cite{chen2023sharegpt4v, chen2024allava} and Gemini~\cite{singla2024pixels}, including extensions that integrate expert models for enhanced detail~\cite{li2024densefusion}.
+These datasets enable the fine-tuning of models to create detailed descriptions in specific styles, distinguishing them from the zero-shot capabilities of pretrained models.
+However, smaller multimodal models (e.g., up to 7 billion parameters), which are essential for real-time applications, frequently face challenges in capturing fine-grained visual details during fine-tuning, resulting in hallucinations.

 Consider a fine-tuning dataset for dense captioning, like the one in Figure \ref{fig:teaser} from DOCCI~\cite{onoe2024docci}, alongside a pretrained vision-language model trained on tasks like captioning, VQA, and OCR.
 If, for instance, the model has only encountered low-resolution images during pretraining, it may struggle to identify fine details, such as the drawing on the purple van or the hotel name in the background, which require higher resolution.
 This issue extends beyond resolution to other visual challenges in modern VLMs~\cite{tong2024eyes, wu2024vsp, zhang2024exploring}.
 We hypothesize that fine-tuning the model on overly complex captions may increase hallucinations, as the model is compelled to predict details it cannot accurately perceive or understand.